Olivialinden/hotel_booking_system/README.md

 3. Browse available rooms
 4. Filter rooms by check-in/check-out dates
 5. Select a room and book
-6. View and manage personal bookings (cancel, update)
+6. View and manage personal bookings (cancel, pay)

 ### Admin
 1. Log in to admin dashboard